• About

 Beyond TAAT, Aminat has continued to sharpen her technical knowledge and entrepreneurial capacity by participating in other industry training and programs such as the IITA Youth in Agribusiness food processing and packaging training, the Tony Elumelu Foundation Entrepreneurship Program, and the Farmers for the Future Program by BATN Foundation.
 These platforms have strengthened her capacity to innovate, expand, and scale her business sustainably.

-Her work goes beyond processing.
 By connecting smallholder farmers to markets, educating communities on the nutritional value of OFSP, and empowering women and youth in the value chain, she has built a business that not only addresses malnutrition but also creates employment opportunities.
-Today, PEMNIA WELLNESS has achieved key milestones, including National Agency for Food and Drug Administration and Control (NAFDAC), Standard Organisation of Nigeria (SON), and Food and Drug Administration (FDA) approvals, affirming the quality and safety of its products.

-Looking ahead, she envisions scaling production capacity, expanding into African markets, and utilising technology for traceability and nutrition education, all while increasing the participation of women and young farmers in the OFSP supply chain.
+Looking ahead, she envisions scaling production capacity, expanding into African markets, and utilising technology for traceability and nutrition education, while increasing the participation of women and young farmers in the OFSP supply chain.

 Her story is proof that with the right support, a single training can ignite an idea that transforms communities.
 As PEMNIA WELLNESS grows, so does the promise of a healthier, nourished, and more empowered generation.